polca/premise/docs/user_guide/reports.rst

 ``generate_change_report()`` returns an immutable ``ChangeReportArtifacts`` object.
 Filenames contain a UTC timestamp and the build ID and existing report files are never overwritten.
 The report schema version is ``2``.
-The former pipe-delimited log workbook was removed; historical log files are neither imported nor backfilled.
 See :doc:`/reference/change-report-schema` for the workbook and Parquet schemas.

 Scenario-variable summary